 - Bridge piercing: a kind of piercing where you place the ring in between the eyes bridge.
 Since the bridge area tends to be bony, it is more challenging to attach the ring here.
 Rejection can be a problem if you pick this option.

-- Septal piercing: just like its name suggests, this piercing puts the ring through the nasal septum.
+- Septal piercing: septum piercing is the fastest pierce type, just like its name suggests, this piercing puts the ring through the nasal septum.
 There is this specific spot where the piercing should be done; otherwise it is way more painful since it hits the cartilage.

 How Long Does It Take for a Nose Piercing to Heal?
 Answering Your Queries!

 Piercing will promote ‘damage’ in your nasal area.
 And of course, a healing process should be done after the piercing is done so that it does not cause any further damage.
 Nose piercing, just like any other kinds of piercing, will make yourself more prone to a local infection.
 But that is not the only problem: hypersensitivity to metals can occur as well.
 Several risks due to nose piercing will be informed later in this article.

 Back to our ultimate wonder, how long does it take for a nose piercing to heal?
 Well, it depends to where and how you pierce your nose.
 The rule of thumb is, the more complex your piercing is, the more time you will need to give a cure to the post-piercing spot.
 Based on that statement alone, septum piercing is the fastest pierce type to heal since the pierced spot requires thinner tissues to ‘damage’, making its recovery bouncy fast.
 Piercing aftercare is also important to determine how fast the recovery is.
 In average, it takes 4-6 months to the piercing to heal.
 Septum and bridge piercing can take much fewer times, even until one to two months.
 Why so, thanks to its more superficial ‘damage’ it tends to heal quicker than any other types of piercing, such as nostril, nasallang, and even rhino pierce.